daattali/beautiful-jekyll/_posts/2020-01-02-typescript_assertion_casting.md

 ---
 layout: post
-title: What is different TypeAssertion and TypeCasting in Typescript
+title: What is difference Type Assertion and TypeCasting in Typescript?
 tags: [dev, typescript]
 ---